dokku/dokku/docs/deployment/schedulers/k3s.md

 ```

 A profile scope inherits everything set globally and overrides it on conflict, so each node is covered by exactly one DaemonSet and no two ever write the same value.
 Note that the server node created by `scheduler-k3s:initialize` never carries a profile label, so only globally-scoped sysctls reach it.

+A profile created by an older Dokku may carry a name outside the [current rules](#adding-profiles), such as one containing uppercase or longer than 26 characters.
+Dokku cannot name a helm release after such a profile, so it is skipped with a warning and `node-sysctls:set --profile` refuses it.
+Recreate the profile under a valid name to give it sysctls; `scheduler-k3s:profiles:remove` still removes the old one.

 Use `node-sysctls:report` to see the resolved set for every scope.